mittwald/api-client-php/README.md

 Copyright (c) 2023 Mittwald CM Service GmbH & Co.
 KG and contributors

-This project (and all NPM packages) therein is licensed under the MIT License;
-see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the MIT License; see the [LICENSE](./LICENSE) file for details.

 ## Installation